davewalker5/RC2014/Programs/Charles/README.md

 The text version uses only a serial terminal and does not access hardware I/O ports.
 The LCD version uses port 218 (`0xDA`) for commands and port 219 (`0xDB`) for character data.
 These values are assigned to `LR` and `LD` on line 290 of `charles_lcd.bas` and can be changed for another configuration.

-Digital I/O controls are deferred to the final hardware-input phase.
-Phase 6 continues to use terminal keyboard input.
+The LCD version continues to use terminal keyboard input while the LCD + Digital I/O version reads physical buttons from port 1, assigned to `IP` on line 290 of `charles_lcd_io.bas`.
+The program writes zero to this port during startup so the card's LEDs remain off.

 ## LCD Display